doitintl/ClusterCloner/cluster-features.md

 - Network: TBD (Convert this in AWS to VPC; need to create system for re-use of VPCs or creation of VPCs)
 - ClusterIpv4Cidr: TBD
 - AddonsConfig: No
-- Subnetwork Copy (See above re AWS VPC.)
+- Subnetwork TBD (See above re AWS VPC.)
 - NodePools: Yes
 - Locations: Yes
 - EnableKubernetesAlpha: No